lf1-io/padl/docs/gettingstarted.md

 - postprocessing
 - **PyTorch** loss functions

-Loosely it can be thought of as a computational block with full support for **PyTorch** dynamical graphs and with the possibility to recursively combine blocks into larger blocks.
+Loosely `Transform` can be thought of as a computational block with full support for **PyTorch** dynamical graphs and with the possibility to recursively combine blocks into larger blocks.
+A `Pipeline` can be thought of as several stages of `Transform` linked together, potentially with branching.

 Here's an example of what this might like:

 {raw-html-m2r}`<img src="img/schematic.png" width="300">`

-The schematic represents a model which is a `Transform` instance with multiple steps and component parts; each of these are also `Transform` instances.
+The schematic represents a model which is a `Pipeline` instance with multiple steps and component parts; each of these are `Transform` instances.
 The model may be applied in one pass to single data points, or to batches of data.

 ## Resources